jding163/minesweeper/README.md

-4. **Exact global probabilities** — per-region mine-count frequency distributions are convolved, weighted by the combinatorial number of ways to place remaining mines on non-frontier tiles (`C(n, k)`), yielding exact per-tile probabilities across the full solution ensemble (often >10⁹⁹ configurations).
+4. **Exact global probabilities** — per-region mine-count frequency distributions are convolved, weighted by the combinatorial number of ways to place remaining mines on non-frontier tiles (`C(n, k)`), yielding exact per-tile probabilities across the full solution ensemble.
 5. **Move selection** (`strategy.py`, `progress.py`) — when no move is provably
-   safe, the "secondary safety" strategy (`SecSafety`) evaluates each candidate click by one-step lookahead: the probability-weighted safety of the board *after* the reveal, plus expected tiles cleared, with early termination against the current best.
-Forced two-tile 50/50s and tiles that would *create* 50/50s are detected specially (`fifty_fifty_detection.py`) — dying to such a tile implies a coin-flip was unavoidable anyway.
+   safe, the "secondary safety" strategy (`SecSafety`) evaluates each candidate click by one-step lookahead: the probability-weighted safety of the board after the reveal, plus expected tiles cleared (progress).

+6. **50/50 detection** - forced two-tile 50/50s are detected and resolved immediately, because they may provide useful info for the rest of the board (`fifty_fifty_detection.py`); additionally, evaluation scores of tiles that would create 50/50s are slightly boosted.

-Performance comes from caching: regions are memoized across moves and their enumerated possibilities reformatted in place rather than recomputed (3× speedup in the probability pass, 1.5× overall).
+Performance comes from caching: regions are memoized across moves and their enumerated possibilities reformatted in place rather than recomputed.

 ### Monte Carlo move evaluation

-`config_sim.py` can also *sample* boards uniformly from the exact solution ensemble (suffix-convolution weighting) and play out candidate moves in parallel across processes (`ProcessPoolExecutor`). `validate_sampler()` verifies the sampler empirically against the solver's exact probabilities (max error tracked per tile).
+`config_sim.py` can also sample boards uniformly from the exact solution ensemble and play out candidate moves in parallel across processes (`ProcessPoolExecutor`).
-Sampling is used for evaluation experiments only — never for the headline probabilities.

 ## Features